Part 4: Amendments

 4.99 Because the only mechanism available to leave a section or schedule out of a Bill is by means of an amendment, putting the question on each section and schedule is, in practice, a formality.
 There is no obligation on members to agree when the question is put on the section or schedule, but disagreement does not lead to a division and cannot result in the omission of the section or schedule from the Bill.

 4.100 If no amendment to leave out the section or schedule has been lodged in advance, any member may lodge a manuscript amendment to leave it out.
-So long as such an amendment is admissible, the convener should always consent to it being taken so as to allow the committee to decide whether to retain the section or schedule.
 Any such amendment is still subject to the normal admissibility criteria in Rule 9.10.5, so an amendment to leave out a section containing provisions central to one of the principal purposes of the Bill may be inadmissible under Rule 9.10.5(c) – which precludes “wrecking” amendments.
+Any such manuscript amendment is also subject to the decision of the Convener under Rule 9.10.6 on whether it can be moved at the meeting.

 4.101 Where there is a section or schedule to which no amendments have been lodged, the convener puts the question on that section or schedule at the appropriate point.
 This is immediately after the question on the previous section or schedule is dealt with or, if there are amendments to insert a new section or schedule after the previous section or schedule, after those amendments are disposed of (Rule 9.7.6).
 Where there are two or more consecutive sections or schedules to which no amendments have been lodged, a single question that they be agreed to may be put (Rule 9.7.3).
 But a manuscript amendment to leave out more than one section or schedule is not permitted – separate amendments would be required.